Kópasker Village on Melrakkaslétta Plain in North-East Iceland

 The national costumes and a wedding dress at the museum

-This particular dress belonged to Guðrún Halldórsdóttir (1882-1949), but she was 17 when she made her own wedding dress.
-I think it is absolutely beautiful.
+This dress belonged to Guðrún Halldórsdóttir (1882-1949), but she made her own wedding dress when she was 17.
+I think it is wonderful.

-She was not allowed to marry until she was 18 years old, and in the meantime, she made a beautiful wedding dress.
+She was not allowed to marry until she was 18, and in the meantime, she made this beautiful wedding dress.

 rug, made out of woollen patches, made by Unnur Árnadóttir in the 1940-1950s

-A rug at the museum, made out of woolen patches, made by Unnur Árnadóttir in the 1940-the 1950s
+A rug at the museum, made out of woolen patches, created by Unnur Árnadóttir in the 1940s and 1950s

-What also caught my eye was a beautiful rug, made out of woolen patches, made by Unnur Árnadóttir in the 1940-1950s.
-It is quite unique.
+What also caught my eye was a beautiful rug made from woolen patches by Unnur Árnadóttir in the 1940s-1950s.
+It is pretty unique.

 A small library at the folk museum in Kopasker